-Book Cover Design Mastery More good advice and a couple of collections of links make this article valuable.
-You’ll find here a handy chart with the basic dimensions and file requirements for the most popular self-publishing book sites, links to different software options for designing your own ebook, as well as links to sites to hire someone to do the ebook cover for you.
+Book Cover Design Mastery.
+More good advice and a couple of collections of links make this article valuable.
+You’ll find a handy chart with the basic dimensions and file requirements for the most popular self-publishing book sites.
+You’ll also find links to different software options for designing your own ebook.
+That’s in addition to links to sites that can help you hire someone to do the ebook cover for you.

 The first layout decision, you’ll need to make for your ebook is whether to create it using a fixed layout or a reflowable layout.
 At first glance they may seem similar; however, they are so distinct that you can not switch back-and-forth midway through your project.
 So, unlike most layout decisions, this one is final and changing your mind means restarting from the beginning.
 Kotobee allows you to set the layout for each chapter/page individually, you’ll see why in a moment.
 Let’s make sure you understand how each one works, their uses and benefits.
 We’ll also give you examples of the types of ebooks that work best with each layout.

 With fixed layout, you will set precisely where everything will be on the page and everything will appear on the page exactly where you place them.
 Their location will be fixed and will never wrap or change.
 You can overlap elements or place them side by side and when your readers zoom in or out, it will be like zooming in or out, on a photograph.
 So, when your readers zoom in, the whole page will expand beyond the borders of the screen.
 The reader will need to use the vertical and horizontal scroll bars to see the rest of the page.